utrumsit/liturginator/resource/royal_service.md

 *If it is the Great Forty Day Fast, after Blessed is our God:*
 say: Trisagion.
 Most holy Trinity: After Our Father: Lord, have mercy 12.
+Glory: now and ever:

+Come, let us worship our King and God.
+Come, let us worship Christ, our King and God.
-Glory: now and ever: Come, let us worship: three times, and the two psalms.
+Come, let us worship and bow before the only Lord Jesus Christ, the King and our God.

+*three times, and the two psalms.*

 *But if it is not, after the blessing:*

+Come, let us worship our King and God.
+Come, let us worship Christ, our King and God.
-Come, let us worship: three times, and the psalms.
+Come, let us worship and bow before the only Lord Jesus Christ, the King and our God.

+*three times, and the psalms.*

 Psalm 19